mysociety/fixmystreet/docs/pro-manual/citizens-experience.md

 Users can sign in to their account by selecting 'Sign in' from the main site menu, or via the app.
 If a user already has an account on fixmystreet.com, they can use the same details on your FixMyStreet Pro site.

-Depending on your FixMyStreet Pro plan and the integrations you have selected, existing single sign-on accounts can be synced up, meaning users who are residents within your area can use their existing credientials to sign in to your FixMyStreet Pro service.
+Depending on your FixMyStreet Pro plan and the integrations you have selected, existing single sign-on accounts can be synced up, meaning users who are residents within your area can use their existing credentials to sign in to your FixMyStreet Pro service.

 <img alt="The start page invites the resident to search for the location of their issue" src="/assets/img/signing-in-sso.jpeg
 " class="admin-screenshot" />